-Most combats aren’t lasting for a full ten rounds, or one minute.
-Likely, you’re going to see a lot of four or five round combats and a few that seem to drag on forever.
-Still, having your enemies be affected by the dreaded pyramid dice 15 times is a lot more efficient than using it as a last ditch effort in the last round of combat.
+Most combats aren’t lasting for a full 10 rounds or one minute.
+Likely, you’re going to see a lot of four- or five-round combats and a few that seem to drag on forever.
+Still, having your enemies be affected by the dreaded pyramid dice 15 times is a lot more efficient than using it as a last-ditch effort in the last round of combat.

 The issue of bane isn’t really down to timing though.
 It has a lot more to do with whether or not there are better spells you can be casting.
 Concentration spells are extremely valuable.
 You can only cast one at a time, and often, they’re going to stay online for most, if not all, of a single combat encounter.

 Obviously, there are, but for this article, I want to talk about only 1st-level spells or cantrips with concentration available to bards and/or clerics.
 To get even more specific we’re looking only at buffs and debuffs.

 Hideous laughter is a staple, and it’s probably one of the bard’s most known spells, underneath Vicious Mockery that is.
 It has the ability to completely incapacitate a single target that fails their wisdom save, through the magical power of laughter.
 Here I was thinking it was supposed to be a medicine.

 Faerie fire, on the other hand, is used to outline a number of your enemies while simultaneously lighting up the battlefield.
 These outlines give all attacks against a creature advantage.

 So long as your allies aren’t in the blast zone, or at very least have a high enough dex bonus to make the saving throw, this is great for making a lot of targets very easy to hit.